Interactive Question Answering Systems: Literature Review: Interactive QA Systems: Architecture and Techniques

 Conversely, \textit{multi-modal} IE deals with different \textit{operation modalities} at the same time, i.e. speech and text \cite{iqa144}, visual and texts \cite{eqa6} or texts and clicks \cite{iqa138}.

-Gordon et al. \cite{iqa125} address the VQA task through an autonomous agent that dynamically interacts with a visual environment to reach the answer.
-They design an IQAS that requires in input both a textual question and a visual context.
+\updated{Kottur et al.~\cite{kottur2018visual} address the VQA task through conversations with the user discussing the content of a given image.
+Specifically, they adopt a framework of Neural Models equipped with attention layers to leverage the visual and textual information forwarded within a dialogue, where co-reference resolution may happen and be managed in multiple phases.
+Differently,} Gordon et al. \cite{iqa125} \updated{implement an} autonomous agent that dynamically interacts with a visual environment to reach the answer.
+They design an IQAS that requires input from both a textual question and a visual context.
 Thus, the agent may seek other visual views for disambiguating the user question or compute the answer by means of several modules, i.e. a Scanner to capture images, a Navigator to change the system view and a Manipulator.

-However, the actor mainly involved to configure \textit{interactive sessions} is designated by the IE \textbf{initiative}, which is three-folded.
+However, the actor mainly involved in configuring \textit{interactive sessions} is designated by the IE \textbf{initiative}, which is three-folded.
 We refer to \textit{user-driven initiative} when users can freely choose their questions as a follow-up to the system response (i.e. \textit{exploratory question}).
 In contrast, the \textit{system-driven initiative} specifies the \textit{interactive session} being a finite set of data on which users may interact (e.g. picking a follow-up question from a collection computed by the system or answering \textit{disambiguating questions}).
 The \textit{mixed initiative} allows both the previous two cases.

 Referring to Section \ref{sec:approaches}, systems enabling the \textit{disambiguation} have at most a \textit{system-driven initiative}, while exploratory interactions can also include a \textit{user-driven initiative}.
 For example, the work of Su et al. \cite{inli26} implements an IQAS which allows users to ask about the composition of API calls.
-In addition, it supports the user to refine the system answer by adding/removing parameters to the returned API call, exploring new related ones.
-These parameters are provided by the system as the \textit{interactive session} related to the reached answer.
+In addition, it supports the user to refine the system answer by adding/removing parameters to the returned API call and exploring new related ones.
+The system provides these parameters as the \textit{interactive session} related to the reached answer.
 Thus, the proposed system \textit{initiative} is \textit{system-driven}.